Alsask: Heritage sites

 CFD Alsask became a designated heritage site in 2002.
-The site is the former Royal Canadian Air Force Alsask Station, a Cold War era, military base and Pinetree Line radar dome, open to public only a handful of days per year for guided tours operated by the Canadian Civil Defense Museum.
+The site is the former Royal Canadian Air Force Alsask Station, a Cold War era, military base and Pinetree Line radar dome, open to public only a handful of days per year for guided tours operated by the Canadian Civil Defence Museum.
 Few of the original buildings remain.
 Most notably, the "Gopher Dip" indoor swimming pool as it was known during the lifespan as a military site, is still in use.
-During the summer months the swimming pool is well used, attracting many children and families from surrounding communities.
+During the summer months the swimming pool is well used.
 The site also includes a bowling alley built to entertain families of the RCAF and Alsask and area residents.

 The Old Alsask School operated from its opening in 1913 until 1976 when the property was taken over by the Village of Alsask.
 In 2002 the building was restored as a community centre and is now listed as a Municipal Heritage Property.